shannonpowelson/global-meat-consumption-analysis/README.md

 In both of these graphs, poultry consumption is increasing more than the other meats.

 ## Summary
 Overall, beef consumption over time and cardiovascular disease deaths over time do not appear to have similar trends.
 In fact there are trends that contradict the study that claims that higher beef consumption is linked to a higher risk of cardiovascular disease death.
 Both Israel and Mozambique contradict this study since they have increasing beef consumption and decreasing cardiovascular disease deaths.
 In addition, the three low beef consumption countries have more cardiovascular disease deaths than the three high beef consumption countries.
 Therefore, there are likely confounding variables impacting these results.
+Also, these graphs alone do not show whether or not countries are adopting a Mediterranean diet (more data on fish and plant consumption is also needed).
 Future research on GDP, religion, exercise, and healthcare in these countries over time could provide more insight.
 Linear regression should also be used to see if there are any correlations.
 This analysis is important for the medical field because it shows that studies on red meat and cardiovascular disease should also take other lifestyle variables into consideration.

 ## Python Comments
 Python was useful in this analysis because we could easily make line graphs showing meat consumption over time.
 Also, python allowed for the data set to be isolated based on meat or country which was also useful for these visualizations.
 However, vlookup from excel could have added to this analysis since then the cardiovascular disease death rates and the meat consumption could be plotted on the same chart even though they were originally from different excel spreadsheets.